 May Be Helpful in Preventing Heart Disease

 Niacin’s effects on LDL mean it may help reduce the risk of heart disease caused by atherosclerosis (a build-up of fat in the walls of blood vessels) and is effective at decreasing blood pressure in people with hypertension.
-These combined effects could decrease the risk of life-threatening cardiac events such as strokes, aneurysms, and heart attacks.
+In theory, these combined effects could decrease the risk of life-threatening cardiac events such as strokes, aneurysms, and heart attacks.

 However, one review of 23 different studies found that niacin had no significant effect on reducing the number of heart attacks or strokes in elderly patients.

-Furthermore, studies have demonstrated that taking niacin in combination with statins (heart disease medications) increases the likelihood of harmful side effects.
-These unwanted effects mean niacin may be unsuitable for heart-disease treatment.
+Furthermore, studies have demonstrated that taking niacin in combination with statins (heart disease medications) increases the likelihood of liver injury compared to statins alone.

 Side Effects of Niacin